 - Limited Demand Resources.
 These must agree to be interrupted up to 10 times between June and September for up to six consecutive hours in duration, any weekday from noon until 8 pm. - Extended Summer Demand Resources.
 These must agree to be interrupted an unlimited number of times between June and October for up to 10 consecutive hours in duration between 10 am and 10 pm. - Annual Demand Resources.
-These must agree to be interrupted an unlimited number of times between October and April for up to 10 consecutive hours in duration (May through October from 10:00 am to 10:00 pm and November through April from 6:00 am to 9:00 pm).
+These must agree to be interrupted an unlimited number of times from June to the following May for up to 10 consecutive hours in duration (June through October and the following May from 10:00 am to 10:00 pm; November through April from 6:00 am to 9:00 pm).